Jack DeJohnette

 Mar.
 1979 / ECM

-This new quartet accesses both old school swing and avant-garde extremities.
-The way the two facets are balanced is amazing, and it’s hard to say if the music leans in one way or another.
+A new quartet with David Murray (tenor sax, bass clarinet), Arthur Blythe (alto), and bassist Peter Warren.
+The way they balance classic swing and avant-garde extremities is amazing, and it’s hard to say if the music leans in one way or another.
 It probably appeals more to those inclined toward freer jazz.
-David Murray (tenor sax, bass clarinet) and Arthur Blythe (alto) are the shining stars, while Jack teams with bassist Peter Warren underneath.
-The suite-like progressions of “One for Eric” and “Zoot Suite” cover a lot of distance, sometimes bright, sometimes mournful, all the while colored by the reeds and usually swinging in a good natured way.
+The suite-like progressions of “One for Eric” and “Zoot Suite” cover a lot of distance, sometimes bright, sometimes mournful, usually swinging in a good natured way.
 Credit to Jack for originating this unique music, but where in the world did it come from?
 The imprints of Duke and Mingus are certainly there, but so are the voices of the ‘60s free blowers (in the solos), and on top of it all are the idiosyncrasies of the musicians involved.
-After the showpieces, we kneel for nine minutes of Trane devotion: a brief and beautiful “Central Park West” (Jack plays melodica) and “India” (Jack plays piano, briefly).
-They’re two of the best Coltrane covers you’re ever going to hear, and they get right to the heart of the music.
-The finale “Journey to the Twin Planet” starts with spaced-out threads and hurtles into an explosive wormhole swing.
+After the showpieces come nine minutes of Trane devotion in a brief and beautiful “Central Park West” (Jack plays melodica) and “India” (where Jack briefly plays piano).
+They’re two of the best Coltrane covers you’re ever going to hear, getting right to the heart of the music.
+The finale “Journey to the Twin Planet” starts with spaced-out threads and hurtles into an explosive wormhole.
 It’s the most abstract piece of the five, and a logical denouement to all the hints dropped in the first four.
 This very “special” album entwines the past and future and winds up in its own time zone.

 Oneness